 - Substitute canned salmon for tuna in sandwiches at lunch.

-- Blend kale with frozen fruit in a smoothie – they won't notice the difference!
+- Blend kale with frozen fruit in a smoothie.

-- Offer dark leafy greens as a side dish or mixed in casseroles at dinner.
+- Offer dark leafy greens such as cooked collard greens or bok choy as a side dish or mixed in casseroles or soups at dinner.